Lemon Poppy Seed Muffins

 This post may contain affiliate links.
 Read my full disclosure policy.

-With their lovely domed tops and bright lemon glaze, these bakery-worthy lemon poppy seed muffins are simple to whip up at home.
-Each bite marries the fresh, citrusy flavor of lemon with the subtle, nutty crunch of poppy seeds, creating a perfect balance that’s light yet satisfying.
-Ideal for a leisurely breakfast, brunch, or an afternoon snack, these muffins are a delicious way to bring a little sunshine into your day.
+With their domed tops and tangy lemon glaze, these lemon poppy seed muffins look bakery-worthy but are easy to whip up at home.
+You get that bright, citrusy zing from the lemon and a subtle nutty crunch from the poppy seeds.
+Light but satisfying, they’re perfect for breakfast, brunch, or an afternoon pick-me-up—basically, a little sunshine in muffin form.

 What You’ll Need to Make Lemon Poppy Seed Muffins